Is Case Interview Coaching Worth the Money? Pros and Cons

 1. Case Interview Coaching is Very Expensive

 At a price point of $100 to $300 per practice case, case interview coaching is expensive.
-For the price of one case interview coaching session, which only lasts between 40 to 60 minutes, you could purchase every single case interview prep book in the market.
-You could also purchase a case interview course instead that contains over 20 hours of content and practice.
+For the price of one case interview coaching session, which usually lasts 60 minutes, you could purchase every single case interview prep book in the market.
+You could also purchase a case interview course instead that contains hours of content and practice.

 If you are a case interview beginner, check out our review of the 12 best case interview prep books or consider enrolling in our comprehensive case interview course.
 These two case interview resources are a much better use of money in the beginning of your case prep.